Forsters is a leading London law firm, based in Mayfair.

 Forsters were keen to investigate technology that would help them work more efficiently and to ensure that they were in the best position to meet the current and future needs of their clients.
 Document automation fitted the bill as it would allow Forsters to enjoy the efficiency savings of automation vs manual drafting, whilst also ensuring consistency in drafting across suites of documents.

-Miri Stickland, Knowledge Development Lawyer at Forsters, explained:
+Miri Stickland, Head of Knowledge at Forsters, explained:

 “In 2017 we conducted a review of document automation providers in the market.
 We had a series of meetings with Clarilis and were impressed by their enthusiasm!
 From a personal perspective, the key differentiator was the fact that the coding was going to be undertaken by Clarilis, leaving me free to focus on the document content and guidance notes which sit alongside our precedent suite.
 This felt like a much more sensible division of labour which also played to our strengths!”